 Don’t let guests crowd the food tables

-If you serve your food in containers, but let guests crowd around the table to grab them, you’re still putting your guests at risk.
+If you serve your food in containers, but let guests crowd around the table to grab them.
 While you may be keeping the food safe, you won’t be keeping your guests safe because they’ll be in close quarters when they pick out their food.
-Instead of letting everyone rush to the food table, dismiss each table one by one and ask them to form a single-file line, preferably with some distance between each person.
-(You can add tape along the floor to keep guests apart to be extra cautious.)
+Instead of letting everyone rush to the food table, dismiss each table one by one.
+This makes for an easier, more relaxed experience and avoids over-crowding.

 Do provide single-serve drinks